FlowingCode/DevelopmentConventions/conventional-commits.md

 The following guidelines are an extension of the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/), which provides an easy set of rules for creating an explicit commit history and dovetails with [SemVer](https://semver.org/spec/v2.0.0.html) by describing the features, fixes, and breaking changes made in commit messages.
 Some elements and definitions were taken from the [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) and [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).

+These guidelines encourage logically atomic commits ([ref1](https://benmatselby.dev/post/logical-commits/), [ref2](https://dev.to/cbillowes/why-i-create-atomic-commits-in-git-kfi)), i.e. commits that are big enough to add value to the project, and small enough to read, review and revert.
+There is no hard and fast rule for determining what adds value to the project, or what is small enough: use common sense.

 ### Commit Message Format
 Each commit message consists of a **header**, a **body** and a **footer**.
 The **header** has a special format that includes a **type**, a **scope** and a **subject**.
 The **type** and **subject** are required, all the other parts are optional.